 Update from DHSS

-This session will feature Commissioner Adam Crum of DHSS as he updates our State of Reform community on the initiatives and work underway at the agency.
-Bring your questions to what is always a well attended and highly interactive conversation.
+This session will feature Commissioner Adam Crum of DHSS and some of his leadership team as they update our State of Reform community on the initiatives and work underway at the agency.
+Bring your questions to what is always a well-attended and highly interactive conversation.

 10:00 - 10:50